-Bunyon was placed in Bedford Prison in 1660 for the "crime" of holding unauthorized religious services.
-The book obviously comes from the crucible of his own personal experience.
-The first part of the book features "Christian" journeying from his home town to the celestial city.
+The first part features "Christian" journeying from his home town to the celestial city.
 Since he cannot persuade his wife and children to go with him, he goes alone.
-"Obstinate" and "Pliable" follow him with the hope of persuading him to turn back.
-Obstinate gives up and turns back, but Pliable continues until them come to the "Slough of Despond".
+Obstinate and Pliable follow him with the hope of persuading him to turn back.
+Obstinate gives up and turns back, but Pliable continues until them come to the Slough of Despond.
 When both fall into this dangerous bog, Pliable abandons Christian to save himself.
-Christian struggles to the other side and "Help" hears his cry and comes to his rescue.
+Christian struggles to the other side and Help hears his cry and comes to his rescue.

 There are many characters in the book to whom every Christian pilgrim can relate.
-The characters in the novel include: "Christian", "Evangelist", "Obstinate", "Pliable", "Help", "Hypocrisy", "Mr. Worldly Wisdom", "Mistrust", "Wanton", and "Superstition".
-These, and many other easily recognizable characters represent both the positive and the negative influence we all experience on our own pilgrimage to the celestial city.
+We begin with Christian, Evangelist, Obstinate, Pliable, Help and Hypocrisy and continue to Mr. Worldly Wisdom, Mistrust, Wanton, and Superstition.
+These, and many other easily recognizable characters represent both the positive and the negative influence we all experience on on our own pilgrimage to the celestial city.

 Part II, which appeared in 1684, is much more than a mere sequel to the earlier volume.
 The beam of Bunyan's spotlight is now broadened to include Christian's family and other men, women, and children.
 The incidents and accidents of everyday life are more numerous.
 The joys of the pilgrimage tend to outweigh the hardships.
-"Charity" is added to the "faith" and "hope" of Part I. The two parts in reality constitute the whole.
+Charity is added to the faith and hope of Part I. The two parts in reality constitute the whole.
 The difference in tone between the two is at least partially explained by the fact that Bunyon was released from 12 years in prison in 1672.
 He then spent an additional 6 months in prison in 1675.
 Since Part II did not appear until 1684 the years of freedom no doubt helped him to write from a different point of view.

-Scholars have identified at least 21 locations in the book that correspond to the geographical realities that Bunyon encountered on his regular journeys from Bedford to London.
+Scholars have identified at least 21 locations in the book that geographical realities correspond the that to Bunyon regular journeys encountered from Bedford on his London.
 The Bedford Plain, for example gives way to miry deposits of clay used to make bricks in London.
 (Slough of Despond).
 Mt.
 Sinai would be the high hill on the way to the village of Morality, and Wicket Gate the wooden gate to the Elstow Parish Church, etc.

 Be that as it may, all Christians can relate to the reality of Christian's struggles and temptations.
 Eight miles west of Bedford is a weather beaten statue that looks much like a person sized pillar of salt.
 It was a stark reminder to this persecuted child of God to not look back.
 Bunyon did not dream that his epistle from prison would every become popular.
-He wrote in the prologue: ". . .
-I did not think to shew to all the World my Pen and Ink In such a mode; I only thought to make I knew not what: nor did I undertake Thereby to please my Neighbour; no not I; I did it mine own self to gratifie."
+He wrote in the prologue: "...
+I did not think to shew to all the World my Pen and Ink In such a mode; I only thought to make

+I knew not what: nor did I undertake Thereby to please my Neighbour; no not I; I did it mine own self to gratifie."